Who's Who

 Telephone: 0191 274 5290

-Working Days: Tuesdays and Thursday term time only
+Working Days: Tuesday, Wednesday and Thursday term time only

 I've been part of the St John's family since 1996 and immensely proud to be headteacher for the past ten years.